aarongable/draft-acme-ari/draft-aaron-acme-ari.md

 ## Updating Renewal Information

-To update the renewal status of a certificate, the client sends a POST-as-GET request to the server's `renewalInfo` URL.
+To update the renewal status of a certificate, the client sends a POST request to the server's `renewalInfo` URL.

-The body of the POST is a JWS object whose JSON payload contains the `CertID` of the certificate in question:
+The body of the POST is a JWS object which is authenticated to an account as defined in [@!RFC8555], Section 6.2, and whose JSON payload has the following structure:

 certID (required, string): The `CertID` of the certificate whose renewal information should be updated, in the base64url-encoded version of the DER format with trailing "=" stripped.
 Note: this is identical to the final path component constructed for GET requests above.

-replaced (required, boolean): Whether or not the certificate has been replaced.
+replaced (required, boolean): Whether or not the client considers the certificate to have been replaced.
+A certificate is considered replaced when its revocation would not disrupt any ongoing services, for instance because it has been renewed and the new certificate is in use, or because it is no longer in use.
 Clients SHOULD NOT send a request where this value is false.

 ~~~ text
 POST /acme/renewal-info HTTP/1.1